How is the Coronavirus Impacting People of Color?

 Virtual Classroom Option

-Click here for the student-facing version of this activity on Sutori, a collaborative instruction and presentation tool for the classroom.
-Use the "share" feature below the page banner to easily invite students through email, embed onto your webpage or add to your Google classroom or other online platform.
+Click here for the student-facing version of this activity using the Sutori platform, a collaborative instruction and presentation tool for the classroom.
+Use the "share" feature for each activity to easily add to your Google classroom or other online platform.